Chart Color Schemes

 An assessment of population growth drivers in Manifold Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the suburb of Manifold Heights is estimated at around 2,952 as of Feb 2026.
-This reflects an increase of 271 people since the 2021 Census, which reported a population of 2,681 people.
-The change is inferred from the resident population of 2,815 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,140 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 10.1% growth since the 2021 census exceeded the Rest of Vic.'s (8.1%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+The population of Manifold Heights is estimated at around 2,952 as of Feb 2026.
+This reflects an increase of 271 people since the 2021 Census, which reported a population of 2,681.
+The change is inferred from AreaSearch's estimate of the resident population at 2,815 following examination of ABS data released in June 2024, and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,140 persons per square kilometer, placing Manifold Heights in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 10.1% growth since the 2021 census exceeded the Rest of Vic's 8.1%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national non-metropolitan areas is forecast.
-The suburb is expected to expand by 747 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.1% in total over the 17 years.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, significant population increase is forecast for the top quartile of regional areas nationally, with Manifold Heights expected to grow by 768 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.4% in total over the 17 years.

 Frequently Asked Questions - Population